alpexlab/google-ai-hackathon/frontend/README.md

 - Docker
 - Make

+### Steps

-1. Clone the repository
+1. Clone the repository using `git clone https://github.com/alpexlab/google-ai-hackathon.git`
+2. Navigate to the frontend directory using `cd frontend`
-2. `cp .env.sample .env`
+3. `cp .env.sample .env`
-3. Run `make` to install all dependencies and start the development server at `http://localhost:5173`
+4. Run `make` to install all dependencies and start the development server at `http://localhost:5173`

-Explore `Makefile` to see all available commands